makaronski/Network_Analysis_R/README.md

-# R
+# Network Analysis with R

+* The tasks given were from the Network Analysis course in WU - Vienna - Summer Semester 2018
-Varios analysis of networks and graphs, using different centrality measures and other graph properties.
+* Various analysis of networks and graphs, using different centrality measures and other graph properties.